dsnn/dotfiles/README.md

   - check resize windows
   - autocommand to remove trailing spaces
 	- vista: toggle keybinding for listing lsp symbols in a sidebar
-  - review lazygit, fugitive and neogit. pick one.
   - binding for formatted paste?
   - test harpoon
 	- spell/spellcheck